wmde/wikibase-release-pipeline/development/README.md

 The command help describes the available projects, test suites, and options.
 Commit completed work according to the [versioning and commit policy](./docs/versioning-and-commits.md).

+Every image directory contains an authoritative `docker-bake.hcl`.
+Running `docker buildx bake` there builds and loads the native local image with its `latest` tag, while `docker buildx bake --print` shows the resolved definition without building.
+Use `wbs-dev build` when you want the shared cache, CI publication, parallelism, or optional platform handling.

+WBS Tools is the one workspace-aware exception: its direct Bake build asks you to approve read access to the shared `development/` lockfile and package metadata.
+Confirm the Buildx prompt, or use `wbs-dev build wbs-tools`, which grants that exact path automatically.

 To run and manually test a complete Suite built from the checkout, use its normal lifecycle commands:

 ```bash